What is a Soft Cup?

 Disposable menstrual cups are designed for individual use, after which they should be disposed.
 Their disposal is similar to that of the tampons and other feminine hygiene products.
-Like reusable soft cups, disposable soft cups too are designed to last for 12 hours.
+Disposable soft cups are designed to last for 12 hours.
 Hence, the number of cups used and disposed is relatively lesser than other feminine hygiene products such as pads or tampons which have to be changed every 4-8 hours.
 This is certainly good news for the environment!
 Something that lasts 2-3 times longer than a regular tampon.
 It also means less hassle because you should be good with changing it only twice a day.

 The most popular brand of disposable menstrual cup is the Instead Softcup made by Evofem.
 You can click the link below to buy it on Amazon:

 Location: You should most definitely try out an Instead Soft Cup for the first time in your own bathroom.
 There’s a learning curve to inserting (and removing) one, and it’s better to have the struggle in a place you feel comfortable!